outdreamer/build-a-cure/docs/tasks/implementation_options.md

 def filter(substructure, structure, output_filters):
 	''' this should reduce the matches of substructure that fulfill the output_filters found in the structure
 	- filter()
-		1. finds the possibilities
+		1. finds the possibilities in structure that could be substructure
 		2. iterates through the possibilities
-		3. applies default similarity tests or other solution metric tests to reduce the possibilities
+		3. applies default similarity tests or other solution metric tests specified in output_filters to reduce the possibilities
 	'''
 	return possibilities